 open the Map Controls panel and

-change basemap (e.g. satellite),
+change the Basemap (e.g. satellite),

-The Comment menu allows you to carry out three actions:
+The Comment Menu allows you to carry out three actions:

 This allows you to view any responses to the comment.

 This feature creates a URL linked to that comment.
-When the URL is selected, providing the individual has access to the project, Optioneer will open in map view at the location of the comment.
+When the URL is selected, providing the individual has access to the project, Optioneer will open in Map View at the location of the comment.
 The URL can be placed in reports or can be used to refer colleagues to a particular comment.

 All comments in the project may be exported in bulk as a CSV file, allowing easy inclusion in reports or presentations.

 🔬 Accessing Results

-toggle visibility of results on and off,
+toggle visibility of options and heatmaps,

 delete results and options,

-and attach labels to results
+and attach labels to the results